holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/02_madlibs/lesson_plan.md

     - TIL
         - Who's got a good one?
         - Assess it
+        - Show what happens if make the entry a header
+            - Can see it in the document outline/summary
 - Talk about pair programming
     - Active partner
     - Good body language